- Prospective Students

 Yoshihama, M. (2014).
 Group work with women affected by disasters.
 Casebook Based on the Counseling Program for Women in the Aftermath of the Great East Japan Disasters.
 Tokyo, Japan: Japanese Government Cabinet Office Gender Equity Bureau.

 Yoshihama, M., Blazevski, J., & Bybee, D. (2014).
 Enculturation and attitudes toward intimate partner violence and gender roles in an Asian Indian populations: Implications for community-based prevention.
 American Journal of Community Psychology, 53(3), 249-260.

 Yoshihama, M., Tsuge, A., & Yunomae, T. with Ikeda K. & Masai, R. (2013).
 A report of the study of violence against women and children in/after the Great East Japan Disasters.
+Report to the Women's Network for East Japan Disaster.
 Tokyo, Japan: Women's Network for East Japan Disaster.